 Furthermore, with consideration that our potential users will interact with exam scores, we wanted to integrate the find functionality

 to search for contacts based on exam scores.
-Hence, we decided to introduce the mt|
+Hence, we decided to introduce the mt| and lt| prefixes to allow users to search for contacts based on exam scores.

 Two Predicate Classes

-The implementation of two predicate classes, PersonDetailPredicate
+The implementation of two predicate classes, PersonDetailPredicate and ExamPredicate, allows for a clear separation of concerns.

-class is responsible for filtering contacts based on details like name, phone number, etc.,
+The PersonDetailPredicate class is responsible for filtering contacts based on details like name, phone number, etc.,

-class is responsible for filtering contacts based on exam scores.
+while the ExamPredicate class is responsible for filtering contacts based on exam scores.

 The alternative would be to have a single predicate class that handles all filtering, but this would make this supposed class more complex and harder to maintain.